sonertari/SSLproxy/README.md

 ECDHE cipher suites.
 Depending on the version of OpenSSL, SSLproxy supports SSL 3.0, TLS 1.0, TLS 1.1 and TLS 1.2, and optionally SSL 2.0 as well.

 For SSL and HTTPS connections, SSLproxy generates and signs forged X509v3 certificates on-the-fly, mimicking the original server certificate's subject DN, subjectAltName extension and other characteristics.
 SSLproxy has the ability to use existing certificates of which the private key is available, instead of generating forged ones.
 SSLproxy supports NULL-prefix CN certificates but otherwise does not implement exploits against specific certificate verification vulnerabilities in SSL/TLS stacks.

-SSLproxy implements a number of defenses against mechanisms which would normally prevent MitM attacks or make them more difficult.
+SSLproxy implements a number of defences against mechanisms which would normally prevent MitM attacks or make them more difficult.
 SSLproxy can deny OCSP requests in a generic way.
 For HTTP and HTTPS connections, SSLproxy mangles headers to prevent server-instructed public key pinning (HPKP), avoid strict transport security restrictions (HSTS), avoid Certificate Transparency enforcement (Expect-CT) and prevent switching to QUIC/SPDY, HTTP/2 or WebSockets (Upgrade, Alternate Protocols).
 HTTP compression, encodings and